 Pests and Diseases: Check each day if possible and remove caterpillars.
 Cover with netting if birds like your tomatoes.
 Remove leaves and spray with an organic fungal spray if any signs or blight, mildew or rot.

 Mulch: Mulching is important for tomatoes.
-It stops soil-borne diseases from splashing onto the leaves, it keeps warmth in but roots cool, retains moisture and control weeds.
+It stops soil-borne diseases from splashing onto the leaves, it keeps warmth in and roots at a more even temperature, retains moisture and control weeds.

 Feeding: A good rule is to feed your plant fortnightly when in full growth, then once fruit has started to form (this is called fruit setting), increase to weekly feeds.
 A liquid fertilizer both on leaves and roots is excellent.